MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/model-types-overview.md

 Structured document processing models use Microsoft Power Apps [AI Builder](/ai-builder/form-processing-model-overview) document processing (formerly known as form processing) to create and train models within SharePoint Syntex.

-This models supports the widest range of languages and are trained to understand the layout of your form from example documents, and learn to look for the data you need to extract from similar locations.
+This model type supports the widest range of languages and is trained to understand the layout of your form from example documents, and then learns to look for the data you need to extract from similar locations.
 Forms usually have a more structured layout where entities are in the same location (for example, a social security number on a tax form).

 For more information, see [Overview of structured document processing](form-processing-overview.md).